seanpham99/portfolio-trackers/_bmad-output/project-planning-artifacts/ux/ux-design-specification.md

 **2. Transparent Methodology as Trust Builder**

-- Inline "show methodology" panels (collapsible) differentiate from black-box competitors
+- Inline methodology via **info icon hover cards** differentiate from black-box competitors
-- Progressive disclosure: Beginners see summary, experts drill formulas
+- Space-efficient progressive disclosure: Hover icon → see formula & data source in hover card
 - Builds educational trust: "This is how we calculate your cost basis (FIFO), here's the FX rate source"
+- **UX Rationale:** HoverCards preserve screen real estate while maintaining transparency; no content shift on expansion; better UX than tooltips with richer content display and hover activation (no click required)

 **3. Cross-Border Narrative & Multi-Currency Storytelling**